openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/integrate-openvino-with-your-application/python-api-exclusives.rst

    :fragment: [properties_example]

-Refer to Python API documentation on which helper functions or properties are available for different classes.
+Refer to Python API ../../../documentation on which helper functions or properties are available for different classes.

 Working with Tensor
 ####################